r3dlight/keysas/documentation/user_documentation/raspberry.rst

 YubiKey Initialization
 -----------------------

-Connect a YubiKey 5 to the white station to configure it.
+Connect a YubiKey 5 to the **Keysas** station to configure it.
 Use the "keysas-sign" account to perform this step:

 .. code-block:: shell-session